PorkodiVenkatesh/DataStructures/Day11/README.md

 - Stores as key value pair
 - Hashtable doesn’t allow any null key or value.

+> **Note:**
-> **Note:  Hashtable is the older class, and its use is generally discouraged.
-Perhaps they saw the need for a null key, and more importantly - null values, and added it in the HashMap implementation.
-HashMap is newer, and has more advanced capabilities, which are basically just an improvement on the Hashtable functionality.
-When HashMap was created, it was specifically designed to handle null values as keys and handles them as a special case.**
+>  - Hashtable is the older class, and its use is generally discouraged.
+>  Perhaps they saw the need for a null key, and more importantly - null values, and added it in the HashMap implementation.
+>  HashMap is newer, and has more advanced capabilities, which are basically just an improvement on the Hashtable functionality.
+>  When HashMap was created, it was specifically designed to handle null values as keys and handles them as a special case.

 ### Hashmap vs Hashtable
 - HashMap is non-synchronized.
 It is not thread-safe and can’t be shared between many threads without proper synchronization code whereas Hashtable is synchronized.
 It is thread-safe and can be shared with many threads.